Tropical Island 101: Your guide to discovering Queensland’s islands

 Can’t forget to pack: Slip-on shoes because this resort prides itself on its barefoot luxury.

 Fun fact (try impressing the hotel reception with this!): Bedarra Island is known as the ‘Mother Isle’ of the Family Group of Islands, which were placed on the map by Captain Cook.
 Dunk Island is referred to as the ‘Father Isle’, and the remaining islands are known as ‘the children’.
 Perhaps that’s why Bedarra has a strict no children (under 16) policy.

-Best time to travel: April through to November is known as the dry season, when Bedarra Island sparkles in sunshine.
+Best time to travel: April through to November is known as the dry season when Bedarra Island sparkles in the sunshine.
 The resort is closed for a few weeks from late January to March each year.

 First impressions: If you haven’t heard of Orpheus Island, you’re missing out on one of Queensland’s best-kept secrets.
 It’s the kind of place where your every whim is catered to – and everything from dining to snorkelling is done in perfect seclusion.